 I know guys who are like this and they are not at all charming, I never found a guy like that charming, for me they were irritating.

 The girl in the book is quiet, she looks only to learn in college, she doesn’t even notice him, she’s just not interested.

 So, his masculine ego was crushed, because that beautiful girl doesn’t see him.

 And he starts seeking her, but she’s not at all interested in him, she’s kinda annoyed by Tudor.

-I am stopping here and I encourage you to read the book, is an excellent book, you will read in one day, because is so interesting and beautifully written.
+I am stopping here and I encourage you to read the book, it’s an excellent one, you will read in one sitting because it’s so interesting and beautifully written.